duarteocarmo/interactive-dashboard-post/posts/part-1.md

 - create figures quickly. :bullettrain_front:
 - create figures that are a bit more interactive than [matplotlib](https://matplotlib.org/). :raised_hand_with_fingers_splayed:
-- don't mind a bit more installation and (imo) a bit worse documentation. :sweat:
+- don't mind a bit more installation and (imo) a bit less documentation. :sweat:

 Here's all the code you need: